Skip to content

 One instance of a replay attack is to replay the note sent to a network by an attacker, which was formerly sent by a certified user.

-Though the messages might be encrypted & the attacker might not get the real keys, and retransmission of valid data or logon posts could help them gain adequate access to the network.
+Though the messages might be encrypted & the attacker might not get the real keys, and the retransmission of valid data or logon posts could help them gain adequate access to the network.

 A replay attack can get access to the assets by replaying a verification message and can complicate the destination host.